Table of Contents

 Can a Home in a QPRT Be Sold?

-2. Conversion to a Grantor Trust: If a suitable replacement residence is not purchased, the QPRT can convert into a grantor trust holding the sale proceeds.
-The grantor retains the right to the income generated by these funds (for example, through investment) for the remainder of the QPRT term.
-At the end of the term, the remaining assets (or their value) pass to the beneficiaries.
+If a new residence is not acquired within the required period, the QPRT may convert into a grantor trust.
+The trust would hold the sale proceeds.
+The grantor may receive income generated by those funds during the remaining term.
+At the end of the term, the remaining assets pass to the beneficiaries.

 What Are the Benefits of a Qualified Personal Residence Trust (Pros)?

-• Gift Tax Benefit: When you transfer your home into a QPRT, it's considered a gift to the beneficiaries.
-Because you retain the right to live in the home for a specified period, the value of the gift for tax purposes is less than the home's current market property value.
-This can result in lower gift taxes than transferring the home outside a trust.
+• Gift Tax Benefit: When you place your home in a QPRT, it counts as a gift to your beneficiaries.
+Since you keep the right to live in the home for a set period, the taxable gift value is lower than the current market value.
+This may reduce gift taxes compared to transferring the home outright.

-• Freezing the Value of the Property: A QPRT can effectively "freeze" the value of your property for estate tax purposes at the time of the transfer.
-This can be advantageous if the property appreciates in value after being placed in the trust, as the appreciation occurs outside your taxable estate.
+• Freezing The Value Of The Property: A QPRT locks in the home’s value for estate tax purposes at the time of transfer.
+Any future appreciation occurs outside your taxable estate.

 A trust can help reduce the tax burden on your estate.
 Start Your Free Plan